rajnish17100/Credit-Management/README.md

 ** No Login Page.
 No User Creation.
 Only transfer of credit between multiple users.

-#code for creating a table named as user
+# sql code for creating a table named as user

 CREATE TABLE `creditmanagement`.`user` (
 `user_id` INT(3) NOT NULL AUTO_INCREMENT ,